MarkGotham/When-in-Rome/README.md

 - [Néstor Nápoles López, Mark R H Gotham, & Ichiro Fujinaga.
 (2021).
 AugmentedNet: A Roman Numeral Analysis Network with Synthetic Training Examples and Additional Tonal Tasks.
 Proceedings of the 22nd International Society for Music Information Retrieval Conference, 404–411](https://doi.org/10.5281/zenodo.5624533)
 - [Mark R H Gotham, Rainer Kleinertz, Christof Weiss, Meinard Müller, & Stephanie Klauk.
 (2021).
 What if the 'When' Implies the 'What'?: Human harmonic analysis datasets clarify the relative role of the separate steps in automatic tonal analysis.
 Proceedings of the 22nd International Society for Music Information Retrieval Conference, 229–236](https://doi.org/10.5281/zenodo.5676067)

-### Syntax and Contributing
+### Contributing analyses

 As the papers attest, harmonic analysis is fundamentally, necessarily, and intentionally a reductive act that includes a good degree of subjective reading.
 As such, these analyses are not in any sense 'definitive', to the exclusion of other possibilities.
 Quite the opposite: part of the point of having a representation format like this is to enable the recording of variant readings.

-Please feel free to re-analyse these works by using the existing analysis as a template and changing the parts you disagree with.
-- For minor changes, consider integrating your edits into the existing file using the variant (`var`) option that rntxt provides.
-E.g. `m1 I b2 IV` followed by a new line with `m1var1 I b2 ii6`
+For new analyses of works in the corpus please feel free to either
+- work from scratch or
-- For more thoroughly divergent analyses, a new file may be warranted.
-In that case, perhaps credit the original analyst too in the format - `Analyst: [Your name] after [their name]`
+- re-analyse these works by using the existing analysis as a template and changing the parts you disagree with.
+In that case, credit the original analyst too in the format - `Analyst: [Your name] after [their name]`.

-- For any cases of clear errors, please submit a pull request with the correction.
+For correcting cases of clear errors:
+- If the file originates here, please submit a pull request with the correction.
+- If the file is a conversion from a [corpus originating elsewhere](https://github.com/MarkGotham/When-in-Rome?tab=readme-ov-file#corpora-originating-elsewhere):
+     - Where there is a publicly-visible version of record for the source repo (as in the DCML cases) please propose changes to those repositories and let me know (e.g., tag) if there's an update coming.
+The wonderful @johentsch is still maintaining the DCML corpora.
+     - Where there is no such publicly-visible version of record please treat them as per the files that originate here and submit a PR directly.

+Again, corrections are for cases of clear errors, not a difference of approach.

+Finally, if you're an analyst that's comfortable with RNTXT but not with github, then email me. ;)

+### Syntax

 For more details of the RomanText format used to encode analyses here, see:
 - the [technical specification paper](http://archives.ismir.net/ismir2019/paper/000012.pdf), or